-Ron Onesti: This Eagle Soars as a Solo
+Ron Onesti: This Eagle Soars As A Solo

 All Eagles’ music, including the solo projects from most of the band members, is some of the best-loved music in history.
 The band has sold over 150 million albums and its Greatest Hits release was the best- selling album of the twentieth century!
-And during a show at The Arcada Theatre with former guitar player and Eagles’ vocalist Don Felder, I was absolutely blown away by not only his talent, but also by his story and just how much I love this music!
+And during last year’s show at The Arcada Theatre with former guitar player and Eagles’ vocalist Don Felder, I was absolutely blown away by not only his talent, but also by his story and just how much I love this music!
 So much so, we invited him back!

 He was also one of the most down-to-Earth entertainers I have met in a long time.
 We were hanging out in the dressing rooms before the show, and he was very accessible, and very “Don-friendly.”
 All along I could not help but think about a biography I watched on TV where he talked about the circumstances that caused him to leave and ultimately stay out of The Eagles’ organization.